1saulsh/bamazon/README.md

 MySQL-Node-Bamazon

+Overview

 Amazon-like storefront using MySQL and Node.js.
 It is comprised of an app for customer orders.

+The database is called 'amazon.db' with a Table called 'products'.
+Schema is attached in the schema.js file.

 Bamazon uses these node modules: inquirer, mysql, and easy-table.

+img
 Customer Module
 The customer module lets users select a product to purchase, enter the number of items they wish to purchase, and then complete the purchase.